Meteorological products

 While a true Range-height indicator (RHI) is obtained by tilting the radar antenna vertically, one may construct Pseudo RHI's by computing an intersection in a standard measurement volume consisting of azimuthal sweeps.

---pPseudoRhi <az_angle>,<xsize>,<ysize>,<range>,<height>,<beamWidth>,<beamPowerThreshold> (Section: products)
+--pPseudoRhi <az_angle>,<xsize>,<ysize>,<range>,<height>,<beamWidth>,<beamPowerThreshold> (section: products)

 Computes vertical intersection in a volume in the beam direction.